veracioux/website/README.md

 `~/tmp_root` (in our example that is `/myfile`).
 Note that `index.html` behave as usual, i.e. `~/tmp_root/myfile/index.html` will be available at `/myfile` and `/myfile/`.

+# Staging

+The staging version of the website can be accessed at `/stg`.
+A form will be displayed for you to login.
+Your auth will be stored in the session, so you don't have to login again until the staging website is restarted.

+When testing the staging build locally, you can use the following credentials:
+Username: `test`
+Password: `test`